Tharu languages: Eastern Tharu languages

-Kochila, a diverse Tharu variant, is also spoken by approximately 250,000 people, in regions of eastern Nepal.
+Kochila Tharu also called Morangiya, Saptariya Tharu, Madhya-Purbiya Tharu or Mid-Eastern Tharu is a diverse Tharu variant, spoken by approximately 250,000 people, in regions of eastern and central Nepal.
 Kochila Tharu communities are not found in isolation, but live in districts intermixed with speakers of other languages.
 “In contrast with western Terai where the Tharus are the only and dominant ethnic minority, the eastern – especially the far eastern – Terai is inhabited by several ethnic groups with very different linguistic affiliation”.
-Many ethnic Kochila have adopted Maithili.
+Kochila has three main dialects spoken throughout mid-central and eastern Nepal which are Western Kochila, Saptariya Kochila and Morangiya Kochila on the basis of their intelligibility.